 In the meantime, my cardiologist had me on 25mg of Metoprolol twice a day, as I was having flutter most days, although usually for only an hour or so, although sometimes I could have several incidents a day, and they could last for a few hours.
 I felt really strange during the sessions, and was tired afterwards, and had to lie down.

 The other thing my heart doctor suggested is called a “catheter ablation”.
 In this procedure, thin, flexible wires called catheters are inserted into a vein, typically in the groin or neck, and threaded up into the heart.
 There is an electrode at the tip of the wires.
 The electrode sends out radio waves that create heat.
-This heat destroys the heart tissue that causes atrial fibrillation or the heart tissue that keeps it happening.
+This heat destroys the heart tissue that causes atrial fibrillation.
 Another option is to use freezing cold to destroy the heart tissue.

 And…even though a catheter ablation can stop atrial flutter or atrial fibrillation, my heart doctor never mentioned that this “cure” may only last for a few years.
 Also, it does not stop cardiac arrhythmia’s such as skipped beats, etc., which I usually experienced.
 Not a pleasant thing.

 I am not dissing medical doctors nor hospitals, but anything invasive into the body has possible negative effects.
 A Johns Hopkins study released in May, 2016 revealed that errors made by medical practitioners are the third-leading cause of death in the country, accounting for 250,000 fatalities a year, right behind heart disease and cancer.
 I’m not going down that road if I can help it.